Upper School Drama

 The Philosophy

-Public Speaking
+Public Speaking (F, W, S)

 Open to: Grades 9-12

-At some point or another, we are all called upon to speak in public, be it a commencement speech, speaking at an assembly, a business presentation, or a toast at a wedding.
+At some point or another, we are all called upon to speak in public, be it a commencement speech, an assembly, a business presentation, or a toast at a wedding.
 This course is designed to help those students seeking to improve their skill at speaking before a live audience by focusing on the techniques of voice and body control (breathing, intonation, volume, articulation, gesture, posture) that will give them the self confidence to deliver a successful speech.
 Students will learn the various forms of public speaking: informative, demonstrative, persuasive, and extemporaneous speeches, as well as learning the necessary skills for one-on-one and team debating.
 They will examine famous historical speeches and TED talks to decipher what makes a speech successful.
-Students will experience writing original speeches and presenting them in a public forum.
-This course fulfills one third of the Creative Arts departmental requirement.
-This course may be applied to English departmental graduation requirements in grade 12.

-The Composition of Film
+The Composition of Film (F, W, S)

 Open to: Grades 9-12

-Open to: Grades 9-12 Storytelling has been the lifeblood of civilization.
+Storytelling has been the lifeblood of civilization.
 The rules for telling those stories, however, changed forever with the advent of moving pictures.
 Students will look at the advancement in American filmmaking by viewing, analyzing, and critiquing some of the most important films that changed the techniques of how movies are made from such esteemed directors as Charlie Chaplin, Orson Welles, John Ford, Alfred Hitchcock and Martin Scorsese to the present day directors such as Kathryn Bigelow, Greta Gerwig, Spike Lee, and Jordan Peele.
 They will analyze how film narratives have changed as people of color and women have become major voices in Hollywood.
-This course fulfills one third of the Creative Arts departmental requirement.
+This course fulfills one third of the Arts departmental requirement.
 This course may be applied to English departmental graduation requirements in grade 12.

-Filmmaking
+Filmmaking (F)

 Open to: Grades 9-12